trustmaster/trustmaster.github.io.src/content/about/author.md

 Besides the scenes, I'm a family guy who loves his wife (she's on the photo above) and little daughter.

-I enjoy cooking, good food and good music (adjust the comma in this sentence to your taste).
+I enjoy cooking, good food and good music.
 In winter my sport is skiing, in summer it's fun to ride a bicycle.
 Below there's a photo of my daughter looking to be not so pleased with it, but in fact she likes riding as much as I do :-)

 ![Photo with bicycle and baby](/img/photo_onbike.jpg)